iamsandipan/sample-api/readme.md

 with a or more table to track the location of the parts

-In this example the upload api is just a dummy and it creates two parts of a file imitating the upload. for the sake of simplicity i have copied them in the same folder, and also inserted the trackable information in the DB.
+In this example the upload api is just a dummy and it creates two parts of a file imitating the upload.
+For the sake of simplicity I have copied them in the cdn1 and cdn2 folder, and also inserted the trackable information in the DB.

-Once download request is received, the DB is queries and all the parts are fetched and aggregated to get the whole file.Ideally the fetching will be from geographically separated servers to fulfill the scalability and fault tolerance and durability features
+Once download request is received, the DB is queried and all the parts are fetched and aggregated to get the whole file.Ideally the fetching will be from geographically separated servers to fulfill the scalability and fault tolerance and durability features